percona/everest-doc/docs/upgrade_with_cli.md

 ## After your upgrade is complete

-After upgrading your Percona Everest version, follow the instructions in [step 3](install/installEverest.md#step-3) and [step 4](install/installEverest.md#step-4) of the Installation section.
+After upgrading your Percona Everest version, follow the instructions in step 3 and step 4 of the [installation](install/installEverest.md) section.